 In 2014/15, Myall made another 25 appearances for Wasps, and performed well replacing Joe Launchbury, who was injured out for most of the season.

-Myall was a vital part of the second row group again last season, making another 20 appearances.
+Myall was a vital part of the second row group again in 2015/16, making another 20 appearances and took his Wasps tally to nearly 100 games with 23 games last term.

 View Full Stats